Diagorn/Diagorn/README.md

 # Hi, I'm Michael Gasin

 ## About Me
-A Java and Kotlin developer passionate about robust backend systems.
+A Java/Kotlin developer passionate about robust backend systems.
 I focus on clean architecture, performance optimization, and maintainable code.
 When not coding for money, I build personal projects for education purposes and for fun.

 ## Skills
 - **Languages:** Java (8–21), Kotlin, SQL